philrmass/noted0/README.md

 - `npm run start` to start the dev server

 ### To Do
-- fix long press
+- press top/bottom of editor to close
 - select note as parent on click, show full and children
+- add handle dots
+- drag and drop
 - add children icon, x to top left
-- add handle dots
 - make x from svg or html
-- drag and drop
 - app icon
 - manifest & icon set
 - PWA and agent